 The litigation guardian must obtain proper legal advice and carefully consider any proposed resolution of the matter.
-This may include participating in alternative dispute resolution
+This may include participating in alternative dispute resolution.

 The court may order that the costs of the litigation guardian be paid by a party or from the income or property of the person for whom the litigation guardian is appointed.

-Documents which are required to be served on a party who has a litigation guardian must be served on the person’s litigation guardian or, if no litigation guardian has been appointed, on a person who is eligible to be the person’s litigation guardian under the court rules.
-If there is no one who fulfills either of those criteria, on an adult who has the care of the person, including a person in charge of a hospital or nursing home that has the care of the person.
+Documents that are required to be served on a party who has a litigation guardian must be served on the person’s litigation guardian or, if no litigation guardian has been appointed, on a person who is eligible to be the person’s litigation guardian under the court rules.
+If there is no one who fulfils either of those criteria, on an adult who has the care of the person, including a person in charge of a hospital or nursing home that has the care of the person.

 If you need legal assistance with a family law matter or any other legal matter, please contact Go To Court Lawyers.